niklasramo/tikki/README.md

 # Tikki

-Tikki is a fusion of a minimalistic animation loop and an event emitter.
-It's meant for situations where you need to control the execution flow of different phases within an animation loop, e.g. if you want to batch DOM reads and writes for better performance or orchestrate different tasks within a game loop.
+Tikki is a minimalistic game/animation loop implementation, or a "ticker" if you prefer, which you can use to e.g. batch DOM reads/writes for better performance or orchestrate different tasks within a game/animation loop.
+The little bit of extra juice comes from the fact that there's an event emitter integrated in it, which allows for a very ergonomic (and familiar) API.
+Nothing too fancy, but still quite powerful in all it's simplicity.

 In practice this means that you can use Tikki like an event emitter with the exception that there is no `emit` method.
-Instead, Tikki provides a `tick()` method which emits all the registered events in a batch.
+Instead, Tikki provides a `tick` method which emits all the registered events in a batch.
 You can fully control the execution order of the events at any time.

-By default Tikki will automatically _tick_ (using `requestAnimationFrame`) whenever there are event listeners and will also automatically stop ticking when there are none.
-However, you can also turn off the auto-tick mode and just call `tick()` manually if need be.
+By default Tikki will automatically _tick_ (using preferably `requestAnimationFrame` and falling back to `setTimeout`) whenever there are active event listeners and will also automatically stop ticking when there are none.
+You can also turn off the auto-tick mode and just call `tick` manually if need be.

-- Small footprint (around 700 bytes gzipped).
+- Small footprint (around 800 bytes gzipped).
-- Works in Browser and Node.js.
+- Works in Node.js and browser environments out of the box.
 - One (tiny) dependency -> [Eventti](https://github.com/niklasramo/eventti).
 - Written in TypeScript.
 - MIT licensed.